-The xdc.runtime.Memory module is documented in the "XDCtools Runtime Modules" chapter of the XDCtools Consumer User's Guide (SPRUEX4).
+The xdc.runtime.Memory module is documented in the online help and the RTSC-pedia wiki.
 Implementations of Heaps provided by DSP/BIOS are discussed here.

 Memory allocations sizes are measured in "Minimum Addressable Units" (MAUs) of memory.
 The size of an MAU in bits is determined by the target.